glitchdotcom/friendly-words/README.md

 The Word Files
 --------------

-To construct the word lists, we pull from a list of *predicates* and a list of *direct objects*.
+Our word lists are highly-opinionated lists of *predicates* and *direct objects*.
 This allows us to put together word pairs that are more likely to make grammatical sense, and therefore tend to be easier to say, type, and remember.

 `words/objects.txt`